hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/20__Praveen_R._Bhat.md

 >> understood in the advaitic sense and not as in Yoga shastra sense.
 >> Regarding अनुभव I have clarified my understanding above.
 >>
-> ​IMO, Bhamati is advaitic sense.
+> IMO, Bhamati is advaitic sense.
 Although it is a slightly different discussion, I would state that Advaitin's only issue with yoga is that it ends in duality, but the same word निरोध is used by Sw.
 Vidyaranya in Panchadashi chapter 9, replaced with the word वृत्तिशून्य in